 How?
 Well let me break it down for you.
 If you purchase a shirt for $20, the materials to make that shirt are a lot cheaper to manufacture.
 As well as the labour to construct the shirt.
-Big organisations are continuously crunching down the numbers, making garments as profitable as possible (I am speaking from experience, check out my other article for more details).
+Big organisations are continuously crunching down the numbers, making garments as profitable as possible.

 On top of using cheap materials and unfair wages, the environmental impact of this shirt is dramatically more.
 As the fast fashion industry is known for having a large carbon footprint.
 Using less reusable resources and polluting the environment throughout the manufacturing process.

 (📸 by Monash University)

 (📸 by One Green Planet)